Adversarial graph burning densities: Polynomial thresholds

 To bound from above the number of burning vertices at time $N_2$, we assume that all vertices in $V_{N_1}$ are burning.
-As Builder constructs a path, the vertices Arsonist burns from time $N_1+1$ to $N_2$ form (possibly overlapping) intervals of lengths $1$ through $N_2-(N_1+1) = \lfloor N_1^{\alpha/2} \rfloor - 1$, with at most $N_1^{\alpha/2}$ additional vertices burning due to spread from $V_{N_1}$.
-Together, this gives
+As Builder constructs a path, the vertices Arsonist burns from time $N_1+1$ to $N_2$ form (possibly overlapping) subpaths of burned vertices containing $1, 3, \ldots, 2\ell-1$ vertices, where